Rachel Grasso

 Dissertation Description:

-This dissertation explores the discussion of race, religion, citizenship, language, gender, sexuality, and identity in the rap and trap music of second-generation Italian artists.
+This dissertation explores the strategies and approaches that second-generation Italian rappers utilize in their discussion of race, religion, citizenship, and language in relation to Italian identity.
 This doctoral degree program is under the Joint Educational Placement Agreement with the Università degli Studi di Milano - Bicocca.

 Presentations: